dahankzter/skynet/README.md

 Skynet is a virtually–unkillable system for building massively distributed apps in Go.

 ##Tell me more:
 Servers die, stop communicating, catch on fire, get killed by robots from the future, and should not be trusted.
 If your site won’t work with a Chaos Monkey, it isn’t safe.
 Enter Skynet.
 Each Skynet module is self–contained, self–aware, and self–replicating – if you have one server with an authentication module on it, and that server melts, Skynet will notice and stop using it.
-You also have the option of creating watchers that ensure that there are enough of each particular process running.
+You also have the option of creating watchers/spawners that ensure that there are enough of each particular process running.

 Skynet probably won’t die unless your data center gets hit by a comet.
 We recommend at least 2 data centers in that scenario.